Emmannydev/Fintech-Wallet-App/README.md

  * The API documentation includes a Webhook guide mentioning an X-YC-signature header, which lacks clear identification.
    * Suggestion : Enhancing the documentation with detailed explanations or examples would assist devs in correctly implementing and utilizing webhooks.

+ * Due to time constraint for submission could not develop Authorization aspects of API .

 > [!NOTE]
-> This was built for purposes of demo so not all features and functions are fully developed.
+> This was built for purposes of demo so not all features and functions are fully developed For eamxmple Auth for API and disbursement aspects